The University of Rochester Radiology residency programs are filled only through the NRMP.

 Allopathic and Osteopathic Candidates

-D.O. candidates are welcome to apply.
+D.O. candidates are welcome to apply, however USMLE Step 1 is required.

 University policy only accepts applicants with an ECFMG sponsored J-1 visa for residency programs.